buddhist-uni/buddhist-uni.github.io/_courses/buddhism/four-noble-truths.md

 We'll start with Rahula's description of the First Noble Truth (*Dukkha*) in Chapter 2 of WTBT.
 " %}
 {% include content_blurb.html category="booklets" slug="fundamentals_santina-peter" blurb="
-Then continue with Chapters 3 and 4 of *Fundamentals*: two lectures covering all four Truths.
+Then continue with chapters [three](https://www.buddhanet.net/fundbud4.htm) and [four](https://www.buddhanet.net/fundbud5.htm) of *Fundamentals*: two lectures covering all four Truths.
 " %}
 {% include content_blurb.html category="monographs" slug="biography-of-shakyamuni_hsing-yun" blurb="
 And, if you've been reading the Buddha's story, continue with Chapters 10–13 on the Buddha's Renunciation.